fharms/Blog-127.0.0.1/combine-unit-and-integration-test/README.md

    </plugin>
 ```

-The tricky part was to prevent Eclipse from running the integration test when they co-exist with other unit test.
+The tricky part was to prevent Eclipse from running the integration tests when they co-exist with other unit tests.
 Of course if you run as "Maven test" there is no problem, but I want to use the Eclipse "Run as JUnit Test" and exclude the integration tests

-The trick was to create a JUnit runner to prevent integration for running when "Run as JUnit Test" is executed.
+The trick was to create a JUnit runner to prevent integration tests for running when "Run as JUnit Test" is executed.

 ```java